BrieXO vs Autodesk Construction Cloud

 BrieXO

-• XO Flow: construction-native, cross-module no-code workflow engine
+• XO Flow (on the roadmap): construction-native, cross-module no-code workflow engine

-• Approvals, escalations, conditional logic across all modules
+• Planned approvals, escalations, and conditional logic across modules (on the roadmap)

 Autodesk Build / ACC